abstratium-dev/abstrastore/README.md

 # Abstrastore

-A very simple library that encapsulates a database using Minio as a file store.
+A very simple library that encapsulates an eventually consistent database using Minio as a file store.
 Designed to be embedded in multiple instances of a microservice (containers/pods) which read and write concurrently.

-Does not support transactions.
-Or ACID.
+Does not support transactions or full ACID properties.
+It is durable and tries to be consistent.

 Supports reading by primary and foreign keys.
 Supports indexes on all fields.

 No current support for schema migrations.
+You describe the schema with a DSL which is used at runtime to determine what indexes to write.
+If you need to migrate data, you would add that to your program and temporarily have multiple versions of your DSL.

 ## Motivation

-- Blob storage is cheaper than a database in the cloud.
+- Blob storage is cheaper than an SQL database in the cloud.
 - We don't want to install any extra infrastructure, just Minio and our microservices.
 - The solution should be cheap to run, e.g. with Google Cloud Run and Minio.

 ## Non-Functional Requirements / Quality Attributes